emaphp/handlebars-template-loader/README.md

 ```

 <br>
-We then put our macro from within the template as usual.
+We then invoke our macro from within the template as usual.

 <br>
 ```html